post-self/motes-played.post-self.ink/content/thoughts.md

 </figure>

 [^sciatica]: Okay, but having sciatica for two months probably helped.

 [^makefun]: I am contractually obligated to make fun of her.
 It is part of being an author.

+[^welcome]: Which is valid!
+Curate your engagement.
+Stay healthy with your media consumption.
+The Post-Self community explicitly welcomes a come-and-go, curation-friendly approach in all our spaces.